 As an elected member, you’ll have our backing.
 You’ll be supported by us and our commitment to providing all elected members with the advice, support and professional development they need to do the best job they can for their community.

-Candidate guide 2019: Our comprehensive guide outlining important information about standing for local government, how councils work, nomination requirements and common questions will be available soon.
+Candidate guide 2019: Our comprehensive guide outlining important information about standing for local government, how councils work, nomination requirements and common questions is available here.

 Specific information for candidates in Auckland can be found here.

 For profile information on current elected members in New Zealand click here.

 There are a number of roles within local government that candidates can stand for:

 Candidate nominations are open from 19 July 2019 until 16 August 2019 at 12 noon.

 Local elections involve competition which is a sign of a healthy democracy.
 One of the most important challenges facing a candidate is how to successfully promote themselves and their ideas to the community.